 Federal Forfeitures.
-The Department requests \$0.6 million, which is \$0.4 million more than enacted from restricted receipts for the purchase of State Police supplies and equipment.
+The Department requested \$0.6 million, which is \$0.4 million more than enacted from restricted receipts for the purchase of State Police supplies and equipment.
 The enacted budget has historically included funds from restricted receipts and federal sources from the forfeiture of seized money or property to purchase new equipment, per Department of Justice guidelines.
-The Governor recommends funding as requested.
+The Governor recommended funding as requested.
+The Assembly concurred.

 State Fleet.
-The Department requests \$2.7 million, which is \$0.6 million more than enacted from all funds for costs associated with the Division's fleet of vehicles, including \$15,773 less from general revenues, \$0.6 million more from federal funds, and \$0.1 million more from Department of Transportation reimbursement funds.
+The Department requested \$2.7 million, which is \$0.6 million more than enacted from all funds for costs associated with the Division's fleet of vehicles, including \$15,773 less from general revenues, \$0.6 million more from federal funds, and \$0.1 million more from Department of Transportation reimbursement funds.
 The request reflects maintenance costs consistent with FY 2013 expenditures and the enacted amount of \$0.3 million from general revenues for fleet replacement costs.
 The Division has purchased new vehicles in each fiscal year since FY 2011; this includes expenditures from Google forfeiture funds for 151 vehicles in FY 2013.
-The Governor recommends \$123,502 less than requested from general revenues to reflect an updated repayment schedule for vehicles purchased in FY 2013.
+The Governor recommended \$123,502 less than requested from general revenues to reflect an updated repayment schedule for vehicles purchased in FY 2013.
+The Assembly concurred.

 Federal Grant Adjustments.
-The Department requests \$0.9 million, which is \$0.8 million more than enacted from federal funds for adjustments to State Police grant programs, the majority of which were carried forward from FY 2013.
-The Department expended \$1.4 million less than enacted for State Police federal grant programs for FY 2013.
+The Department requested \$0.9 million, which is \$0.8 million more than enacted from federal funds for adjustments to State Police grant programs, the majority of which were carried forward from FY 2013.
+The Department expended \$1.4 million less than enacted for State Police federal grant programs in FY 2013.
 Vacancies in the Division prevented grant funding from being expended as anticipated.
-The Governor recommends \$24,000 more than requested from federal funds to reflect available funds for the FY 2010 Urban Security program, carried forward from FY 2013.
+The Governor recommended \$24,000 more than requested from federal funds to reflect available funds for the FY 2010 Urban Security program, carried forward from FY 2013.
+He subsequently submitted an amendment requesting an additional \$0.1 million from federal funds to reflect grant funding made available after the submission of his recommended budget.
+The Assembly concurred.

 Capital.
-Consistent with its capital budget request, the Department requests \$5.1 million more than enacted from Rhode Island Capital Plan funds for repairs to State Police parking facilities, improvements to the State Police Barracks, completion of microwave tower installation, and the expansion and renovation of ancillary buildings at the Department's Headquarters facility in North Scituate.
-The Governor recommends \$1.6 million, which is \$5.8 million less than requested to reflect modifications to projects as described in the Capital Budget Section of this analysis.
+Consistent with its capital budget request, the Department requested \$5.1 million more than enacted from Rhode Island Capital Plan funds for repairs to State Police parking facilities, improvements to the State Police Barracks, completion of microwave tower installation, and the expansion and renovation of ancillary buildings at the Department's Headquarters facility in North Scituate.
+The Governor recommended \$1.6 million, which is \$5.8 million less than requested to reflect modifications to projects as described in the Capital Budget Section of this analysis.
+The Assembly provided \$0.3 million less than recommended to reflect updated Departmental priorities and project schedules.

 All Other Operations.
-The Department requests \$1.9 million, which is \$40,639 more than enacted from all sources for all other State Police operations.
+The Department requested \$1.9 million, which is \$40,639 more than enacted from all sources for all other State Police operations.
 This includes \$8,225 less from general revenues, \$5,864 more from federal funds, \$40,000 more from restricted receipts, and \$3,000 more from Department of Transportation reimbursement funds for miscellaneous office supplies and expenses.
 The request is consistent with historical expenditures.
-The Governor recommends \$39,803 less than requested from all funds, including \$22,825 less from general revenues to reflect anticipated expenses for headquarters maintenance.
+The Governor recommended \$39,803 less than requested from all funds, including \$22,825 less from general revenues to reflect anticipated expenses for headquarters maintenance.
+The Assembly concurred.